 Disclosure for Title IV – Reporting of Federal Loans

-North Carolina Wesleyan College is required to disclose to students, or parents of students who enter into an agreement regarding Title IV, HEA loan that the loan will be submitted to the National Student Loan Data System (NSLDS) at https://nslds.ed.gov and will be accessible by authorized agencies, lenders, and institutions.
+North Carolina Wesleyan University is required to disclose to students, or parents of students who enter into an agreement regarding Title IV, HEA loan that the loan will be submitted to the National Student Loan Data System (NSLDS) at https://nslds.ed.gov and will be accessible by authorized agencies, lenders, and institutions.

 Family Educational Rights and Privacy Act of 1974 as Amended (FERPA)